Skip to main content

 • A DynamoSQL account — sign up at dynamosql.com

-• Your client_id and client_secret from the portal
+• Your clientId and clientSecret from the portal

 Step 1 — Obtain an access token

-curl -X POST https://auth.dynamosql.com/oauth2/token \
+curl -X POST https://api.dynamosql.com/v1/auth/token \

 Step 2 — Run a query